openstack-archive/dragonflow/doc/source/pluggable_pubsub.rst

  1. pub_sub_driver - The alias to the class implementing ``PubSubApi`` for network-based pub/sub.

- 2. pub_sub_multiproc_driver - The alias to the class implementing ``PubSubApi`` for IPC-based pub/sub.

- 3. publisher_port - The port to which the network publisher should bind.
+ 2. publisher_port - The port to which the network publisher should bind.
 It is also the port the network subscribers connect.

- 4. publisher_transport - The transport protocol (e.g. TCP, UDP) over which
+ 3. publisher_transport - The transport protocol (e.g. TCP, UDP) over which
     pub/sub netwrok communication is passed.

- 5. publisher_bind_address - The local address to which the network publisher should bind. '*' means all addresses.
+ 4. publisher_bind_address - The local address to which the network publisher should bind. '*' means all addresses.

- 6. publisher_multiproc_socket - The local socket over which the multi-proc pub/sub implementation should communicate.
+ 5. publisher_multiproc_socket - The local socket over which the multi-proc pub/sub implementation should communicate.
 The actual value is implementation specific, since different implementations may use different IPC mechanisms.